anibass/helo-world-/README.md

 # helo-world-
-project about jet to be seen / learning mode / kali
+This is project about jet to be seen / learning mode / kali by sabinas (anibass)